 Monitoring your sexual health is an important part of maintaining your overall health.
-If you are sexually active, it is important to regularly get screened for sexually transmitted infections (STIs).
+If you are sexually active, it is important to get screened regularly for sexually transmitted infections (STIs).
 Even if you are not sexually active, we encourage you to discuss with us any questions or concerns you may have regarding your sexual health.

 An STI is an infection spread from one person to another through sexual contact.
 This includes vaginal, anal, and oral sex as well as genital touching.
 STIs affect all people of all genders and sexual orientations and often show no signs or symptoms.
 Many STIs can be treated and cured; some can be treated, but will remain with you for life; and some can be potentially fatal.
 If you have an STI, our providers will prescribe appropriate medication and/or treatment.

-Rutgers Student Health can test for:
+Rutgers Student Health can evaluate you for:

 - Hepatitis A, B, and C